The E5 Alpine Crossing8 Days & 7 Nights 4.6 Read 14 reviews

-This trip is graded ‘strenuous’ overall, as the walks are tough, crossing high mountain passes over rocky, rough and exposed terrain.
+This trip is graded ‘extreme’ overall, as the walks are tough, crossing high mountain passes over rocky, rough and exposed terrain.
 The weather can also change quickly in the mountains, making progress more difficult if it becomes wet underfoot.
 Some sections include rope which is bolted into the rock face to aid ascent/descent.
 This itinerary includes long hiking days with times ranging between 6-9 hours of walking each day.
 The highest point of this tour is 2,995m.
 It is likely, even in the height of summer, that you will walk over late-lying patches of snow or snowfields.
-Average daily ascent/descent is 1000-1500m.
+The average daily ascent/descent is 1000-1500m.
 You should have Alpine hiking experience, a head for heights and be in great shape to undertake this tour.

 Experience & Fitness

 The tour includes long hiking days with walking times of 6-9 hours.
 Each day, you climb up or down an average of 1000-1500 vertical meters.
 You should have a very good condition to be able to enjoy this unique experience.
 We recommend you to train regularly before travelling.
 Expect the alpine paths at high altitude to run over scree, rock and alpine pastures, some of which are very exposed to the elements and have rope fixes in place to assist you.

 Stay 6 nights in high-quality, friendly 3-star standard hotels and guesthouses and 1 night in a comfortable mountain hut in a private room.